artsiukhou/translate/README.md

 * GET /translate/ -- show list of supported languages.

-* GET /translate/LANG/ -- show list of known words for choosen language.
+* GET /translate/LANG/ -- show list of known words for the choosen language.

 * GET /translate/LANG/WORD/ -- show list of languages to translate WORD from LANG